Spokenvote/spokenvote/README.md

       export GOOGLE_API_KEY="insert your key value here"
       ```

-## Rails for Charity Account

-Participation is managed through the task system at http://RailsForCharity.org.
-Please create an account for yourself on that site and either pick your work from the existing tasks or add new tasks that you'd like to work on and assign to yourself.

 ## License

 Spokenvote is a public good project distributed under the terms of either the MIT License or the GNU General